axsaucedo/deep-learning-notes/8-convolutional-neural-networks.md

 # Convoluted Neural Networks (CNN)
 The deep network that has completely dominated the machine vision space in recent years.

-## History
-Pioneered by Yann Legun from NYU uni - director of FB AI group.
-They say fb uses a CNN for their face recognition

-Early in 2015 by Microsoft, Google and Baidu, machine was able to beat a human in object recognition.

-### Imagenet Challenge
-Imagenet is a project that was inspired by the growing need for high quality data in the image processing space.

-Every year, the top deep learning teams in the world compete against each other to build the best possible object recognition sofware.

-In 2012 when Jeff Hinton's team took first place in the challenge, every single winner has used a CNN for their projects.

-The error rate of image detection texts has dropped with CNNs.

 ### Resources for CNN knowledge
-For deeper insight on the maths, check out **Andrej Karpathy's CS231N notes.
+For deeper insight on the maths, check out **Andrej Karpathy's CS231N notes**.

 ## Architecture

 ### Main components
 A typical CNN has 3 sets of layers

 * Convolutional layer
 * RELU layer
 * Pooling layers